 Short blunt bobs work fine for fine hair, adding it density and lightness for a better lift at the roots.
 But don’t forget about movement created with subtle layers!

+Hairstyles for thin hair work pretty well when properly textured, and a curling iron can do the trick.
 This jaw-length bob combines an undercut and messy waves to bring out the max volume and body, texture and dynamics.

 However, you can choose this longer and straighter version, coupled with a glossy platinum blonde shade and shadow roots.

 This textured bob is one-length on the bottom, yet layered externally to get a crisp shaggy look.
 Note the full fringe that creates plenty of thickness in the front!